-Winshear has retained LALIVE (London) LLP as legal counsel to reach a resolution with the Tanzanian government regarding breaches of Tanzania’s obligations under the Canada-Tanzania BIT relating to the SMP Gold project in Tanzania.
-The Company, with advice from LALIVE, is seeking a funder to pay all the legal fees in return for a percentage of any settlement moving forward so that the Company may focus all of its funding on exploration of its Peruvian mineral projects.
+Winshear has retained LALIVE (London) LLP as legal counsel to pursue its arbitration claims against the Tanzanian government regarding breaches of Tanzania’s obligations under the Canada-Tanzania Bilateral Investment Treaty (BIT) relating to the SMP Gold project in Tanzania.
+The Company has reached agreement with Delta Capital Partners Management LLC to fund its arbitration expenses in return for receiving percentage of any settlement moving forward so that the Company may focus all of its equity funding on exploration of its Peruvian mineral projects.

-The dispute arises out of certain acts and omissions of Tanzania in breach of the BIT and international law, relating to the Company’s investment in the SMP Gold Projectlocated in SW Tanzania (“the Project”).
-The Company commenced exploration activities on the Project in 2006.
-Subsequently, the Company, through its Tanzanian subsidiary, applied for and was granted 4 Retention Licences which covered the Project’s mineral resource areas (the “SMP Retention Licences”).
+The dispute arises out of certain acts and omissions of Tanzania in breach of the BIT and international law, relating to the Company’s investment in the SMP Gold Project located in southwest Tanzania (“the Project”).
+The Company commenced exploration activities on the Project in 2006 culminating in an NI-43-101-compliant, drill-defined mineral resource.
+Subsequently, the Company, through its Tanzanian subsidiary, applied for and was granted four Retention Licences which covered the Project’s mineral resource areas (the “SMP Retention Licences”).

 The rights over all areas under Retention Licences, including those under the SMP Retention Licences, were immediately transferred to the government of Tanzania.
 On 19 December 2019, the Mining Commission of Tanzania announced a public invitation to tender for the joint development of areas previously covered by Retention Licences, including the SMP Retention Licences (the “19 December Tender”).
 The abolition of the SMP Retention Licences and the removal of the rights to the land conferred thereunder has rendered the Project valueless.

-Winshear has written off the value of the SMP gold deposit as a result of Tanzania cancelling the SMP Retention Licences and transferring the rights there under to the government.
-The Company has filed the Notice of Intent to protect its substantial investment.
-The Company will consider any other actions necessary to ensure it is compensated in full for the loss of its investment in the SMP Gold Project.
+- Winshear has written off the value of the SMP gold deposit as a result of Tanzania cancelling the SMP Retention Licences and transferring the rights there under to the government.